Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels

 \section{Problem Formulation}

-Throughout this work, our goal is to optimize the sum rate with respect to the deterministic transformations $\boldsymbol{A}_\text{c}$ and $\boldsymbol{A}_{\text{p},k}, \forall k$ introduced in the previous section.
-Note that since these transformations only depend on the channel covariance matrices, the considered optimization problem has to be only run, whenever the channel covariance matrices change, which happens less frequently than the channel itself. \\ Due to the imperfect channel state information at the transmitter side, no closed-form expression can be found for the achievable rate of some user.
-Here, the achievable rate is referred to as the ergodic achievable rate, where coding is performed over several channel states assuming that the channel is a stationary ergodic process. \\ Since we are dealing with two kinds of messages (common and private) in the rate splitting setup, we differentiate between the common rate $R_{\text{c},k}$ and the private rate $R_{p,k}$ for each user $k$.
-Those are given by
+Throughout this work, our goal is to optimize the system throughput with respect to the deterministic transformations $\bs{A}_\tc$ and $\bs{A}_{\tp,k}, \forall k$, introduced in \eqref{eq:pc} and \eqref{eq:pk}, respectively.
+Note that since these transformations only depend on the channel covariance matrices, the considered optimization problem has to be only run, whenever the channel covariance matrices change, which happens much less frequently than the channel itself changes.
+Hence, the computation of each precoder consists simply of a matrix-vector multiplication in each channel coherence interval [cf. \eqref{eq:pc}, \eqref{eq:pk}].
+We start this section by specifying the design objective.
+To this end, we derive closed-form expressions, which will allow us to formulate the optimization problem to be solved in Section \ref{sec3}.
+Considering the RS setup, we deal with two kinds of messages: common and private messages.
+We, therefore, differentiate between the common rate $R_{\tc,k}$ and the private rate $R_{\tp,k}$ for each user $k$.